gboeing/ppd534/syllabus/readme.md

 Final grades will be assigned according to the following, for a total of 1000 points:

   - 200 points: 8 individual reading responses × 25 points each
-  - 300 points: 5 group projects × 60 points each
+  - 300 points: 5 group assignments × 60 points each
   - 200 points: midterm exam
   - 200 points: final group project
   - 100 points: active participation in classroom and team work

 Assignments must be submitted via Blackboard by 23:59 pacific time on their due date.
 Late assignment submissions will be deducted 20% per day.
 Late final project submissions will not be accepted or graded.
+It is your responsibility to ensure that all submissions have gone through, so please visually confirm successful submission in the system.

+Group assignments leverage your diversity of skills and life experiences.
+We expect each of you to contribute to your group assignments in whatever way you can create proportional value: some will be better at code, others at writing, etc. We don't intend to hold your hand: coordination and delegation are challenging but these are necessary professional skills.
+Organize, collaborate, and communicate proactively with one another.
+There will be a formal group peer review at the end of the semester to help us assign participation grades.

 # Schedule

+All reading materials are available on blackboard if no link is provided here.

 ## Module 1